What is it?

 Spain’s attempt to out-Golf the Golf.
 In the past, buyers who wanted something Golf-ish for a bit less money have tended to buy, erm, a second-hand Golf, but the third-generation Leon – based on the same spangly MQB platform as the MkVII Golf and the new Audi A3 – might finally be the car to lure budget-conscious hatch buyers from the German end of the new car market.

-For a start, it certainly looks more distinctive than the hyper-conservative Golf, with sharp swage lines and wing mirrors pointy enough to disembowel pedestrians.
-That can could for a lot with buyers.
+For a start, it certainly looks more distinctive than the hyperconservative Golf, with sharp swage lines and pointy door mirrors.
+The three-door SC looks particularly sharp.
+That can count for a lot.

 Compared to the Golf and Focus, the Leon’s road manners have traditionally been a touch unrefined.
 Not so the new one.
 The Leon’s drive is as good and pointy as its looks: like the Golf, the Leon offers either a torsion-bean rear axle or a more sophisticated multi-link set-up.
 Keen wheelsmiths should opt for the latter, which, in conjunction with the lovely 1.4 TSI petrol engine in particular, serves up a pleasingly fizzy experience.